glendmaatita/Tolkien/README.md

         site: myblog/_sites
         asset: myblog/_assets
         layout: myblog/_layouts
+    authors:
+        tolkien:
+            name: 'John Ronald Reuel Tolkien'
+            email: tolkien@kodetalk.com
+            facebook: Tolkien
+            twitter: '@tolkien'
+            github: Tolkien
+            signature: 'Creator of LoTR Trilogy'

 config.yml uses YAML configuration format.
-For the time being, make sure we just only change the content of title and tagline in config section.
+For now, make sure we just only change title and tagline in config section, and authors section.
+Maybe you want to change author's content with your bio or add your co-author.
+My own will look like

+    // other config section
+    authors:
+        glend:
+            name: 'Glend Maatita'
+            email: glend@kodetalk.com
+            facebook: Glend Maatita
+            twitter: '@glend_maatita'
+            github: glendmaatita
+            signature: 'Just another author'
+        benny:
+            name: 'Benny Maatita'
+            email: benny@kodetalk.com
+            facebook: Benny Maatita
+            twitter: '@benny_maatita'
+            github: bennymaatita
+            signature: 'Just another author like Glend'

 #### Generate Post
 If we want to write an article for our **myblog**, then we create a post.
-For example, to create a post titled ***Introduction to PHP*** , we run this command
+For example, to create a post titled ***Introduction to PHP***, using layout ***post***, authored with ***glend*** we run this command

-    vendor\bin\tolkien generate myblog post "Introduction to PHP"
+    vendor\bin\tolkien generate:post --author=glend --layout=post myblog "Introduction to PHP"

 It will create a file with format : *date-title.markdown* inside **_posts** folder.
 The generated file's content has 2 section : header and body.
 Header is content with YAML format beetwen --- .
 Look at this generated file's content